ailab-uniud/distiller-CORE/README.md

 # Distiller-CORE library #

 Distiller is a library to extract and infer knowledge from text.
-Distiller takes his roots from DIKpE [1] and further evolutions [4], but is improved with multilanguage support, entity linking with [2] and concept inference.
+Distiller takes his roots from DIKpE [1] and further evolutions [4], but is improved with multilanguage support[5], entity linking with [2] and concept inference.
 By now, Distiller supports only keyphrase Italian and English; we plan to include support for keyphrase extraction in other languages, such as Portuguese, Romanian and Arabic.

 The default Distiller pipeline works on keyphrase extraction; anyways, since the library is built with extensibility in mind, it's possible to extend it and write pipelines for any high-level NLP task.
 As an example, we include a simple Sentiment Analysis module, based on M.L.
 Jokers' Syuzhet library [3].